Home Battery Dispatch under a Tiered Peak Power Tariff: Running example

 \section{Running example}

-We will illustrate the methods of this paper on a running example that uses real data from a home in Trondheim, Norway, over the period 1 January 2020 to 31 December 2022.
-We will use data from 2020 and 2021 to fit forecast models for MPC (see \S\ref{s-forecasting}) and data from 2022 to evaluate our policies.
-These data, along with all the source code needed to re-create all the results in this paper, are available at \begin{quote} \url{https://github.com/cvxgrp/home-energy-management}. \end{quote}
+We illustrate our methods on a running example using real data from a home in Trondheim, Norway, over 2020--2022.
+We use 2020--2021 data to fit forecast models (see \S\ref{s-forecasting}) and 2022 data to evaluate policies.
+The data and source code are available at \url{https://github.com/cvxgrp/home-battery-dispatch}.